-Within the study area there is approximately 7,125 lineal feet of curb and gutter possible.
+Within the study area there is approximately 2,664 lineal feet of curb and gutter possible.
+Of the total area, approximately 855 feet of concrete paving and underground pipe was constructed during the hospital project.
+In addition, there were several inlets constructed along the area.
 After reviewing the conditions in the field, the following is how the curb and gutter conditions breakdown within the corporate limits:

-- 0 ( 0.0%) lineal feet of Excellent curb and gutter - 0 ( 0.00%) lineal feet of Good curb and gutter - 0 (0.00%) lineal feet of Average curb and gutter - 0 (0.00%) lineal feet of Fair curb and gutter - 7,125 (100.00%) lineal feet of Poor or Missing curb and gutter
+- 855 (32.10%) lineal feet of Excellent curb and gutter - 0 (0.00%) lineal feet of Good curb and gutter - 0 (0.00%) lineal feet of Average curb and gutter - 0 (0.00%) lineal feet of Fair curb and gutter - 1,809 (67.90%) lineal feet of no curb and gutter

-The majority of the community's streets and drainage have been designed and constructed in a manner referred to as rural section.
-A rural section street/road is one where water drains directly from the driving surface into ditches paralleling the street.
+The majority of this area's street and drainage have been designed and constructed in a manner referred to as rural section.
+There is a good reason since this area had once been under the county highway departments jurisdiction.
+Rural section street/road is one where water drains directly from the driving surface into ditches paralleling the street.
 This approach is adequate; however, this design typically sees the ditches begin to silt in and/or have tall grass growing in them.
 These factors quickly deteriorate the ability of the ditch to adequately drain away water from the driving surface and this typically leads to localized flooding and ponding.
+As this area becomes more urban, it needs to have urban amenities.

-Examples of Poor/Missing Curb and Gutter Conditions
+Figure 6 Curb and Gutter Conditions